Home → Key Information

 In The Hall’s case, the largest skill set on the Board reflects the importance of – and emphasis on – our core ‘business’ of education.
-We are lucky enough to have the current Heads of St Paul’s and Westminster among our number and we also have a former Prep school Head to steer us in considering the needs of the younger children.
-On the professional side we have governors with accountancy skills, with investment experience, with legal knowledge (a solicitor and a barrister).
+We are lucky enough to have the current Head of St Paul’s among our number.
+On the professional side, we have governors with accountancy skills, with investment experience, with legal knowledge (a solicitor and a barrister).
 Since we need to pay proper attention to our buildings and grounds we have a surveyor and property expert on the Board and recently we have recruited a leading PR consultant whose guidance is valuable in helping us to co-exist peacefully with our neighbours.
-Several of these Governors are current parents, past parents or former pupils and two are representatives of the Mercers’ Company, forming a link, which allows the school access to the broad knowledge and experience of the Company’s education committee.
+Several of these Governors are current parents, past parents or former pupils and a representative of the Mercers’ Company, forming a link, which allows the school access to the broad knowledge and experience of the Company’s education committee.
 Together the Governors are a team that works together harmoniously for the good of the school.

-There is a policy for Governance and among other things, this dictates that a Governor should serve for five years and then if willing and if re-elected, can serve one more term before retiring.
+There is a policy for Governance and among other things, this dictates a Governor’s term of office.
 This ensures both continuity and rotation; the Governing body is refreshed by seeking new recruits who are put forward by a Nominations Committee to fill specific gaps in order to retain a well-balanced Board with a broad spread of expertise.
 As a Board, we review our own performance on an annual basis.

 The Hall School traces its roots back to 1889 when the Reverend Francis Wrottesley set up his own school, primarily to educate his own growing family of boys.
 He took in other paying pupils and so the Belsize School for Boys was born.
 He sold it in 1898 to the Reverend Douglas Marshall when pupil numbers had sunk to 13.